-The Program and Policy Committee will solicit and select Teacher Education Stakeholder Advisory Council members.
+The TEAC Chair will solicit Teacher Education Stakeholder Advisory Council members with the assistance of the TAFP Office and individual program areas within the TEU, and then will notify P&P of those selections and seek approval.
 There is no term limit for members as long as they continue to hold the role that they are representing.

-- Advise TEU of program strengths and weaknesses - Collaborate with TEU in policy discussions - Provide advice on the delivery and effectiveness of the Teacher Education Program field placements - Assist in communicating Teacher Education policies and procedures to all stakeholders
+- Advise TEU of program strengths and weaknesses - Collaborate with TEU in policy discussions - Provide advice on the delivery and effectiveness of the Teacher Education Program field placements - Assist in co-creation of rubrics and other assessments of teacher education candidates - Assist in communicating Teacher Education policies and procedures to all stakeholders